Netflix Australia vs The World: Content library comparison

 Here's how the Netflix Australia content library compares to the rest of the world.

-Love it or loathe it, Netflix certainly made quite a noise when it first arrived on our shores.
-Many have ditched their expensive Foxtel deals or inadequate alternatives to check out the awesome exclusives Netflix offers, others are outraged at the comparatively small library Netflix Australia provides.
-So, how is it really selling here in Australia?
+Love it or loathe it, Netflix certainly made quite the noise when it first arrived on our shores.
+Many ditched their expensive Foxtel deals or inadequate alternatives to check out the awesome exclusives Netflix offers, while others expressed outrage over the comparatively small library Netflix Australia launched with.

 How many Australians are using Netflix?

 As Netflix continues to add more fresh content to its coffers, its popularity here in Australia is only growing.
 According to a recent Roy Morgan study, approximately 7.5 million Aussies were using Netflix in the three months leading up to June 2017.
 This was almost twice as much as the 4.4 million estimated back in March 2016.
 Such rapid growth stands in stark contrast to the popularity of traditional free-to-air TV networks, which have exhibited a noticeable decline in viewership since Netflix's launch.

 How does that stack up against other countries?

 Netflix doesn't typically release subscriber numbers for individual countries, but we do know that its total worldwide subscriber count topped 125 million in the first quarter of 2018 thanks to its April 2018 investor report.
 This report also revealed that the US accounts for 56.71 million of those subscribers, meaning the Australian subscriber base takes up roughly 7.5 million of the remaining 68.29 million international subscribers – or approximately 10.98%.
 Since Netflix is available in over 190 countries across the globe, this places Australia among the most-popular regions outside the US.

 Why doesn't Australia get all the shows the US does?